-Keywords Authentication, Risk assessment, Cybersecurity, Policies and procedures, New York State Department of Financial Services (NYDFS), Encryption n February 16, the New York State Department of Financial Services (NYDFS) issued cybersecurity regulations for banks, insurance companies and other financial institutions subject to NYDFS jurisdiction.
-The regulations, which take effect March 1, 2017, are available at www.governor.ny.gov/sites/governor.ny.gov/files/ atoms/files/Cybersecurity_Requirements_Financial_Services_23NYCRR500.pdf. subject to the regulations will have 180 days from the effective date to come into compliance with most requirements, though certain provisions allow up to two years after the effective date[1].
+On February 16, the New York State Department of Financial Services (NYDFS) issued cybersecurity regulations for banks, insurance companies and other financial institutions subject to NYDFS jurisdiction.
+The regulations, which take effect March 1, 2017, are available here.
+Entities subject to the regulations will have 180 days from the effective date to come into compliance with most requirements, though certain provisions allow up to two years after the effective date.1